GoogleCloudPlatform/community/tutorials/setting-up-lamp/index.md

 If the page failed to load (`HTTP 404`), verify:

 + In the Cloud Console, HTTP traffic is allowed for your instance.
-+ The URL uses the correct IP address and file name.
++ The URL uses `http` with the correct IP address and file name.

-### Install MySQL on your instance
+### Install MariaDB on your instance

-Install MySQL and related PHP components:
+Install [MariaDB](https://mariadb.org/) and related PHP components:

-#### Debian/Ubuntu

-    sudo apt-get install mysql-server php-mysql php-pear

-#### Ubuntu 16

-    sudo apt-get install mysql-server php7.0-mysql php-pear
+    sudo apt-get update

-#### CentOS 6

-1. Install MySQL and related components:

-        sudo yum -y install httpd mysql-server php php-mysql

-1. Start the MySQL service:

-        sudo service mysqld start

-1. Optional: Set the MySQL service to start automatically:

-        sudo chkconfig mysqld on

-#### CentOS 7

-1. Install MariaDB and related components:

-        sudo yum -y install httpd mariadb-server php php-mysql
+    sudo apt-get install mariadb-server php php-mysql

-1. Start the MariaDB service:
+### Check MariaDB server statuses

+You can run the following command to check if the MariaDB database server is running:

+        sudo systemctl status mariadb

+If in any case, `mariadb` service is not running, then start the service with the following command:

         sudo systemctl start mariadb

-1. Optional: Set the MariaDB service to start automatically:
+You can also use the `mysql` client connect to the database server, for example:

-        sudo systemctl enable mariadb
+        sudo mysql

-### Configure MySQL
+### Configure MariaDB

-Now that you have MySQL installed, you should run the `mysql_secure_installation` command to improve the security of your installation.
+Now that you have MariaDB installed, you should run the [mysql_secure_installation](https://mariadb.com/kb/en/mysql_secure_installation/) command to improve the security of your installation.
 This performs steps such as setting the root user password if it is not yet set, removing the anonymous user, restricting root user access to the local machine, and removing the test database.